delbccgithub/OSSEC-Ubuntu-on-Digital-Ocean/README.md

 **What is OSSEC and how does it work?**

-OSSEC is an open-sourced software, that utilizes a Host-based Intrusion Detection System or HIDS.
-The HID system includes log analysis, routine integrity checks, Windows registry monitoring, rootkit detecting, time-based alerting and active response.
-Overall, the use of this application is ideal if you want to keep a close eye on all things taking place on your server.
+OSSEC is open-sourced software, that has Host-based Intrusion Detection System or HIDS.
+The HID system features log analysis, windows registry monitoring, regulated integrity checks, time-based alerts, active response and rootkit detection.
+Altogether, this application is useful if you want observe all things taking place on your server and have it logged and reported to you.

-**What does the program do? **
+**What does the program do?

+OSSEC encorporates itself onto your server and serves as a detection system against intruders or unauthorized/suspicious access.

 **What problem does the application solve?**